gmtsciencedev/scitq/docs/troubleshoot.md

 scitq-launch -n task2 sh -c 'TEST=1; echo $TEST'
 ```

-The first case is similar to what habbened in the `"hello $VAR"` exemple, `$TEST` is present in a double quoted string and is interpreted by the first shell, the one in which you run scitq-launch.
+The first case is similar to what happened in the `"hello $VAR"` exemple, `$TEST` is present in a double quoted string and is interpreted by the first shell, the one in which you run scitq-launch.
 In the second case, `$TEST` is protected by single quoted string ans is not interpreted, however as the task launched is a shell...

 Well can you guess what will be the output of those two tasks?